Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering

 \textbf{Answer Predictor $M\rightarrow A$}.
-To realize $P(A|do(M=m))$, we can cut off $M\leftarrow X$ to block the back-door path $M\leftarrow X\leftarrow V\leftarrow Z\rightarrow A$:
+To realize $P(A|do(M=m))$, we can cut off $M\leftarrow X$ to block the back-door path $M\leftarrow X\leftarrow V\leftarrow Z_v\rightarrow A$:

-To sum up, by applying Eq. (\ref{eq9}) and Eq. (\ref{eq10}) into Eq. (\ref{eq8}), we can calculate the true causal effect between $V$ and $A$:
+To sum up, by applying Eq. (\ref{eq10}) and Eq. (\ref{eq11}) into Eq. (\ref{eq9}), we can calculate the true causal effect between $V$ and $A$:

-To implement visual front-door causal intervention Eq. (\ref{eq11}) in a deep learning framework, we parameterize the $P(A|V,M)$ as a network $g(\cdot)$ followed by a softmax layer since most of visual-linguistic tasks are transformed into classification formulations:
+To implement visual front-door causal intervention Eq. (\ref{eq12}) in a deep learning framework, we parameterize the $P(A|V,M)$ as a network $g(\cdot)$ followed by a softmax layer since most of visual-linguistic tasks are transformed into classification formulations:

-From Eq. (\ref{eq11}), we can see that both $V$ and $M$ are required to be sampled and fed into the network to complete $P(A|do(V),Q)$.
-However, the cost of forwarding all the samples is expensive.
-To address this problem, we apply Normalized Weighted Geometric Mean (NWGM) \cite{xu2015show} to approximate the Eq. (\ref{eq11}):
+From Eq. (\ref{eq12}), we can see that both $V$ and $M$ are required to be sampled and fed into the network to complete $P(A|do(V),Q)$.
+However, the cost of forwarding all the samples is high.
+To tackle this problem, we apply the Normalized Weighted Geometric Mean (NWGM) \cite{xu2015show} to incorporate the outer sampling into the feature level, thereby requiring only one forward pass of the ``absorbed input" in the network, as shown in Eq. (\ref{eq14}):

 where $\hat{M}$ and $\hat{V}$ denote the estimations of $M$ and $V$, $h(\cdot)$ and $f(\cdot)$ denote the network mapping functions.